Emilyhugs/Spike-awareness/README.md

 ## Future Enhancements

--Add a section informing users on how to prevent spiking. -Add a section to display victims' stories so that user's can feel less isolated by seeing how spiking has affected others. -Actually make the contact form work so that it goes to a database. -Make a section giving advice for venues. -Create social media pages for the site to link to. -Create a page with links to helpful resources for victims of spiking & those wanting to know more about it.
+* Add a section informing users on how to prevent spiking.
+* Add a section to display victims' stories so that user's can feel less isolated by seeing how spiking has affected others.
+* Actually make the contact form work so that it goes to a database.
+* Make a section giving advice for venues.
+* Create social media pages for the site to link to.
+* Create a page with links to helpful resources for victims of spiking & those wanting to know more about it.

 ## Credits
 ### Code